 There is one ultimate secret to getting lean.
 You won’t find the answer in gyms or personal trainers.
 The key is consistency, and to complement that, you need a robust cutting plan that can strip that stubborn body fat down to less than 12% so you can finally see your abs.
-We've got the knowledge you need, the food plan to lose weight, and the do's and don'ts to getting shredded this year.
+We’ve got the knowledge you need, the food plan to lose weight.
+Read on to educate yourself on the dos and don’ts to getting shredded this year.

-Before continuing, it's crucial to understand that this is no easy task and it's understandable why most people aren't walking around at less than 10% body fat.
-It's not possible to look leaner simply by cutting out one of your weekly cheat meals that you effortlessly grab from your local pizza joint.
-That's a habit that won't be used in this cutting plan.
-This journey requires a reformed view of how to eat to look good and feel good without damaging your body.
+Before continuing, it’s crucial to understand that this is no easy task, and it’s understandable why most people aren’t walking around at less than 10% body fat.
+It’s not possible to look leaner simply by cutting out one of the weekly cheat meals that you effortlessly grab from your local pizza joint.
+That’s a habit that won’t be used in this cutting plan.
+This journey requires a reformed view of eating to look good and feel good without damaging your body.

 This goes by many names.
 Cutting, shredding, getting ripped, jacked, whatever you want to call it.
-The goal is to lose body fat while maintaining as much muscle mass as possible in order to look leaner through increased muscle definition.
-Cutting involves an intentional action of ingesting fewer calories than the body needs to maintain the weight which therefore results in weight loss.
+The goal is to lose body fat while maintaining as much muscle mass as possible to look leaner through increased muscle definition.
+Cutting involves an intentional action of ingesting fewer calories than the body needs to maintain the weight, resulting in weight loss.

-Firstly, it's important to start off by understanding what your Basal Metabolic Rate (BMR) is.
-Your BMR is "the number of calories you'd burn if you stayed in bed all day".
+Firstly, it’s important to start by understanding what your Basal Metabolic Rate (BMR) is.
+Your BMR is “the number of calories you’d burn if you stayed in bed all day.”

 Weigh-in / Test week

 Larger bodies naturally need more calories, and smaller bodies require less.
-This step requires honesty in order to get accurate numbers.
-If you fudge the numbers the weight loss goals will be unrealistic and progress difficult.
+This step requires honesty to get accurate numbers.
+If you fudge the numbers, the weight loss goals will be unrealistic and progress difficult.
 A good indicator of this is the total number of steps you take a day.
 Most traditional ‘keyboard warriors’ like myself will average 5,000-6,000 steps given most of the day is spent seated.
 Unless you make an effort to walk and be active during your breaks and leisure time, this is classed as a sedentary lifestyle.

-In order to lose weight a reduction in your maintenance calories is required.
-The general consensus in the health and fitness community is 0.5 - 2lbs per week.
-That means that you could lose over 15lbs in 2 months if you dedicate yourself to this cutting diet plan.
+To lose weight, a reduction in your maintenance calories is required.
+The consensus in the health and fitness community is 0.5 – 2lbs per week.
+That means you could lose over 15lbs in 2 months if you dedicate yourself to this cutting diet plan.

 Unlike most fad diets, we do not recommend reducing your calorie intake by a significant amount.
-Not only does this cause a physical drain on your body, but takes a mental toll on your cognitive abilities.
+Not only does this cause a physical drain on your body, but it takes a mental toll on your cognitive abilities.
 This journey should be about feeling good throughout the process.
-We already understand that as we creep towards obesity there are greater chances of developing brain harming diseases.
+As we creep towards obesity, we already understand that there are greater chances of developing brain harming diseases.
 This should not be a sacrifice of losing weight and not one we recommend for this cutting plan.

 Gradually reduce your calories.